tytydraco/yessleep/out/My_car_picked_up_a_stray_signal.md

 A breeze ran through the cave, carrying with it an orchestral symphony of agony.

 I began to walk deeper when I walked on something that clinked.
-It was a set of keys with a tag that read apartment building 426 followed by an address.
+It was a set of keys with a tag that read 'Apartment Building 426' followed by an address.

 From a city that I knew did not exist.